-This post has been sponsored by Alpha Finance.
+This post has been sponsored.
 I have received compensation to share this content.

 The first time you lay your eyes on your very own bouncing bundle of joy is the first time you experience true, pure love.
 It’s like every fiber of your being reprograms itself for the single purpose of caring for a tiny human’s health, well-being, and happiness.
 When you have a baby to bring with you everywhere, you can’t just drive around in a jalopy anymore.
 From the grocer, to the myriad of pediatric check ups, to bringing the little one around grandma’s, you’re going to be driving around a lot and any beat up old car just won’t do.

 1. Safety First

 When you have to think about baby formulas, diapers, and so many other baby care products, the last thing you’d think about is spending thousands on a vehicle, right?
 Unfortunately, this is the absolute worst time for you to be scrimping on transportation.
 Consider anytime you see “PRE-LOVED CAR ONLY $2000 – GOOD AS NEW – CASH ONLY – BUY NOW!!!” ads as a deathtrap on wheels.
 Chances are, these are twenty-year-old, barely roadworthy vehicles and are probably unsafe for a child.
 This isn’t to say that you need to get the latest, voice-activated super car with a sunroof, falcon wings, and smart navigation.
 You don’t need all the bells and whistles.
 But it does mean that you have to be mindful of the safety ratings and basic features like child lock, airbags, and LATCH system for baby car seats and boosters.

 2. The Bigger the Space The Better